nix-community/crate2nix/README.md

 Cargo.toml files.
 Not all `Cargo.toml` files can be generated during test time because crate2nix does not work in sandboxes in some cases where cargo needs to write to lock files (I should file bugs for this).

-The `regenerate_cargo_nix.sh` should do what you want.
+`regenerate_cargo_nix.sh` should do what you want.
 Additional diffs in packageIds are, unfortunately, expected.

+## Running tests

+`run_tests.sh` will regenerate build files AND run cargo test for you.
+It will call out to nix to build the sample projects -- so a considerable number of dependencies will be fetched and built.
+Consecutive runs are much faster.

 ## Project Overview / Terminology